cossacklabs/product-docs/themis/spec/secure-cell/modes.md

 Context Imprint mode exists for use cases which do not allow for any additional storage.
-This constraint somewhat lowers the security of the cryptosystem since there is no space for authentication data or – more importantly – random IV.
+This constraint somewhat lowers the security of the cryptosystem since there is no space for authentication data or – more important – random IV.
 To compensate for this, Secure Cell requires *associated data* to be used in Context Imprint mode.

 ## Associated data and nonces